 Long-Term Construction Timelapse: Best Camera Settings

-This inconsistency can massively increase your post-production workload and cause a lot of frustration in the edit suite.
+This inconsistency can massively increase your post-production workload and cause a lot of frustration in the editing suite.

 Watch the video below and read on for the best camera settings for long-term construction timelapse.